 The St. Agnes Altar Society consists of all the women of the church.
 They meet monthly to plan events.
 One of the biggest of the year is the community Easter Dinner provided free to all who would like it.
-This is a combined charitable undertaking by both St. Agnes and St. Cecilia churches.
+This is a combined charitable undertaking by St. Agnes,

 Contact Marni Suliin,